(Johannesburg, Cape Town, Hermanus)

 The Heinitzburg Hotel, is situated in and overlooks Namibia's capital city Windhoek.
 This beautiful castle was commissioned in 1914 and is renowned for it's attention to detail and personal undivided attention received from both hosts and staff, emphasized in it's four-poster beds and hand-made wooden furniture.
 There is a lounge and bar, meeting and conference rooms, restaurant and an outdoor swimming pool for guests to enjoy.
 Lovers of authentic, historical artwork should head for the Knight's Room, situated in the original castle.
 Amenities include an outdoor dining and lounging area, along with valet parking.
 At Hotel Heinitzburg endeavour to balance traditional African friendliness and beauty with excellent European culinary art and a world-class wine cellar to make your stay with the Heinitzburg Hotela memorable one.

-At the lodge you'll have activities such as; Twice-daily nature drives - track down unique desert-adapted wildlife in open vehicles, accompanied by an expert guide.
-Admire the fascinating and varied terrain, and learn more about the desert fauna and flora.
-Explore the mysterious fairy circles, where vegetation refuses to grow, and find out how the desert oryx can live without drinking water.
-Enjoy chance encounters with the likes of zebra, cheetah, kudu, baboon, steenbok and the elusive leopard too.
-Dune walks - you'll be free to explore the areas surrounding the Lodge on foot.
+At the lodge you'll have activities such as Dune walks - you'll be free to explore the areas surrounding the Lodge on foot.
 Experience the tranquillity of the desert and marvel at the exceptional plant life, such as the quiver tree, with its attractive yellow flowers.
 Guided dune walks introduce guests to life below the sands, where many small animals spend the day in cooler burrows.
 Expeditions to the nearby San caves to view cave paintings can be arranged.
-Quad biking trails - explore the desert on already established trails on a quad bike.
-These exciting expeditions, headed by an expert guide who ensures that the drives are sensitive to the delicate environment, add a thrill of adrenalin to desert
+Also enjoy exploring the desert on a ATV quad bike.
+These exciting expeditions are headed by an expert guide who ensures that the drives are sensitive to the delicate environment.
+These activities add a thrill of adrenalin to the desert.

 Cradled against ancient mountains, looking out onto a broad rocky plain that rises towards distant dunes of fiery sand, Sossusvlei Desert Lodge boasts a location that is at once dramatic and serene.
 Fantastically formed rock formations vie for attention with massive sand dunes as the shifting rays of the sun bring the landscape to life.